-Hurtubise also assumes that $\sigma|_Y$ has rank two, which implies that $Y$ is a coisotropic submanifold of $X$.
-In our case, that the rank of $\sigma|_Y$ is equal to two will be proved along the way.
-In real symplectic geometry the idea of taking quotients of coisotropic submanifolds is not new; however, such a construction has rarely been used in holomorphic symplectic geometry (although, see the recent preprint of Hwang and Oguiso~\cite{ho07}).
-The author feels that the method could be exploited further, either to produce classification results by describing the original space in terms of the lower dimensional quotient (as in this paper) or possibly to produce new examples of holomorphic coisotropic reduction, and some potential applications, are described in the author's article~\cite{sawon09}.
+Hurtubise also has to assume that $\sigma|_Y$ has rank two, which implies that $Y$ is a coisotropic submanifold of $X$.
+In our case, we prove that the rank of $\sigma|_Y$ must equal two.
+In real symplectic geometry the idea of taking quotients of coisotropic submanifolds is not new; however, this construction has rarely been used in holomorphic symplectic geometry (although, see Hwang and Oguiso~\cite{ho09}).
+A large number of examples of holomorphic coisotropic reduction, and some potential applications, are described in the author's article~\cite{sawon09}.

 In a sequel~\cite{sawon11} to this paper we will prove Conjecture~\ref{conjecture} in a number of low dimensional cases: when $n=3$, $4$, and $5$ and all of the curves in the family $Y/\P^n$ are non-hyperelliptic, and when $n=3$ and all of the curves are hyperelliptic.

 The author would like to thank Fabrizio Catanese, Brendan Hassett, Jun-Muk Hwang, Stefan Kebekus, Manfred Lehn, Dimitri Markushevich, Rick Miranda, Keiji Oguiso, and Christian Thier for many helpful discussions on the material presented here, and is grateful for the hospitality of the Max-Planck-Institut f{\"u}r Mathematik, Bonn, and the Institute for Mathematical Sciences, the Chinese University of Hong Kong, where these results were obtained.